cycascovar/seQ/README.md

 ### What's included

-Within the download you'll find the following directories and files, logically grouping common assets.
+Within the download you'll find the following directories (and files), logically grouping common assets.
 You'll see something like this:

 ```
 ├───graphics